nutta-git/single-amd-gpu-passthrough/README.md

 9) First do the dGPU-VGA, then dGPU-AUDIO, then iGPU-VGA
 10) Be carefull, you need to change the Bus ID in the file names too, example: "/sys/bus/pci/devices/***0000:00:02.0***/driver/unbind"

+# Enjoy!

+# Know Issues
+1) Black screen after Guest(VM) shutdown,
+   If this is happening, try moving your mouse while the Guest (VM) is shuting down, even through the dark screen until your host starts up (15 to 30 seconds).